Understand Medicare Part C in Maryland

 Medicare Advantage Plans offer a few key differences that distinguish them from Parts A and B of the Original Medicare system managed by the federal government.
 While Part A pays for inpatient care at a hospital and Part B covers services and supplies used to treat or prevent medical conditions, Medicare Advantage Plans come with a few added benefits.
 Plans are required to offer the same level of care as Original Medicare and may include additional health care benefits, such as prescription drug coverage, routine hearing, vision, and dental exams, and fitness club memberships:

-- Five Medicare Advantage Plans offer innovative benefits, such as wellness and health care planning, reduced cost-sharing, and rewards and incentives programs in 2022.
+- Eight Medicare Advantage Plans offer innovative benefits, such as wellness and health care planning, reduced cost-sharing, and rewards and incentives programs in 2023.

 Designed to be an all-in-one solution, Medicare Advantage Plans are offered by Medicare-approved private insurance companies.
 There are several types of Medicare Advantage Plans available, depending on your insurance provider and location.
 Learn the differences between these plans and how they affect your coverage so that you can make the right choice for your medical situation.